aws-neuron/aws-neuron-parallelcluster-samples/README.md

 ![image info](./examples/images/vpc-setup.png)

 As shown in the figure above, inside a VPC, there are two subnets, a public and a private ones.
-Head Node resides in the public subnet, while the compute fleet (in this case, trn1 instances) are in the private subnet.
+Head node resides in the public subnet, while the compute fleet (in this case, trn1 instances) are in the private subnet.
 A Network Address Translation (NAT) gateway is also needed in order for nodes in the private subnet to connect to clients outside the VPC.
 In the next section, we are going to describe how to set up all the necessary infrastructure for Trn1 ParallelCluster.